Internet DRAFT - draft-liu-pwe3-mpls-tp-p2mp-pw-protection

 Abstract

-:It MUST be possible to provide protection for the MPLS-TP data plane
+that requires MPLS-TP MUST be possible to provide protection for

-without any IP forwarding capability in the MPLS-TP data plane. and
+MPLS-TP data plane without any IP forwarding capability and control

 This document is a product of a joint Internet Task Force(IETF) /